controlshift/slate/source/includes/json/_intro.md

 # JSON API Endpoints

 The JSONP API is a simple way to embed ControlShift petition content in external sites.
-It's intended for use by a front-end developer embed content on web pages outside of the platform.
+It's intended for use by a front-end developer to embed content on web pages outside of the platform.
 For example, a developer could:

 * Show petitions
 * Allow a user to search for near by petitions
 * List petition categories
 * Show petitions within an effort
-* If a site visitor is logged in, show a users past actions and created petitions

 Many of the endpoints can be consumed as JSONP instead of JSON by adding callback or variable parameters to the URLs.